w3f/polkadot-wiki/docs/learn/learn-inflation.md

 ![inflation](../assets/dot-inflation.png)

+The total issuance takes into account the gross DOT inflation and thus does not consider tokens that are burned.

-Net DOT inflation depends on [treasury burns](./learn-polkadot-opengov-treasury.md) and [coretime sales](./learn-agile-coretime.md#agile-coretime-implementation) and thus cannot be predicted.
+Net DOT inflation depends on [treasury burns](./learn-polkadot-opengov-treasury.md) and [coretime sales](./learn-agile-coretime.md#agile-coretime-implementation) that are variables and thus cannot be predicted.
 Net inflation can be defined as follows:

 ```